NuriaQueralt/bioknowledge-reviewer/README.md

 ~~~~

 #### 2. Store into a Neo4j graph database instance
-Set up a Neo4j server instance and load the review knowledge graph into the database.
+Set up a Neo4j server instance and load the review knowledge graph into the database. *Output*: Neo4j format edges in `neo4j` and `Neo4j-community-v3.0.3` import directories.

 ~~~~
 # import to Neo4j graph interface